Code-Institute-Submissions/modesto_tourism/README.md

 ### Features

-- User is able to view the local weather by scrolling past the top image.
+- User is able to view the local weather by clicking the details button for the specific area.

 - User is able to read about the areas culture by clicking the about button in the navigation bar.